Charles Phillips (archaeologist): Military service

 During the Second World War, Phillips served in the Royal Air Force in the Central Airphotographic Interpretation Unit and the Directorate of Military Survey.
 He was commissioned into the RAF as a pilot officer on probation on 26 May 1941.
 On 26 May 1942, his commission was confirmed and he was promoted to the war substantive rank of flying officer.
 He relinquished his commission in 1954, and was granted permission to retain the rank of flight lieutenant.

 Awards and honours

 He was awarded the Victoria Medal of the Royal Geographical Society in 1967 for his contributions to the topography and mapping of Early Britain.
 He was an elected Fellow of the Society of Antiquaries of London (FSA).

 Personal life

 On 3 July 1940, Phillips married Margaret Mann Phillips, an Erasmus scholar.
 Together, they had a son and a daughter.

 In media

-In the 2021 film The Dig, which tells the story of the Sutton Hoo excavations, Phillips was played by actor Ken Stott.
+In the 2021 film The Dig, which tells the story of the Sutton Hoo excavations, Phillips (aged 38 in 1939) was played by actor Ken Stott (aged 67 when the film was made), who misleadingly played Phillips as an elderly curmudgeon.